5 Day Pilanesberg Safari

 The Pilanesberg National Park in South Africa’s North West Province’s Bojanala Region is the country’s fourth-largest wildlife reserve.
 The park was built in a crater created by a volcano that erupted millions of years ago and offers some of the most breathtaking landscapes on the planet.

-A five-day trip to Pilanesberg will allow you ample time to see the majority of the animals on your wish list because it is home to all of the BIG 5. (elephant, rhino, leopard, buffalo, and lion).
+A five-day Pilanesberg Safari will allow you ample time to see the majority of the animals on your wish list because it is home to all of the BIG 5. (elephant, rhino, leopard, buffalo, and lion).
 There were also zebras, giraffes, cheetahs, hyenas, hippos, crocodiles, jackals, wild cats, antelopes of various sizes, and over 300 bird species.

 The park encompasses 55,000 hectares of land.
 The majority of South Africa’s wildlife now lives in the Pilanesberg game reserve, thanks to the Genesis project.
 Around 7,000 animals live here in complete freedom.